3 keys to move from fee-for-service to value-based care

 Technology in this role helps providers realize that coding is not just something they do because they’ve been told to do it, but it’s something that directly contributes to the health of their collective patients.

-Caring for patients who are not in front of you
+3. Don't forget to care for patients who are not in front of you

 Investing in analytics can enable whole person care.
 Setting up an analytical system that works involves focusing on the entirety of the problem, rather than an individual report.